 Sheer fabric is made using thin threads and a low density of knit.
 This is a semi-transparent, flimsy, and see-through fabric that is ideal for stylish summer wear.
 Sheer fabric offers very little warmth so it is commonly worn during hot weather.
 More popularly used in the production of stockings, sheer fabric has become more commonly used in clothes in recent years.
 It is ideal for tight clothes, layers, and delicate feminine draping.

 Mahatma Gandhi’s Khadi Magic

-In India, when the heat becomes too much to bear, people starts wearing clothes made from khadi fabric.
+In India, when the heat becomes too much to bear, people start wearing clothes made from khadi fabric.
 Popularized by Mahatma Gandhi who was always seen weaving the fabric, it is also called the Mahatma yarn.
 It can now be seen in fabulous fashion runways in some parts of the world, having been revived by India’s Prime Minister Modi, whose signature wear is the pastel-shaded kurtas and jackets made from khadi fabric.
-Khadi is made from fine threads of a natural fiber and is your answer to a sweltering hot summer day.
+Khadi is made from fine threads of natural fiber and is your answer to a sweltering hot summer day.

-In conclusion, there are three main qualities to look for when you select your summer fabric and they are weight, breathability and color.
+In conclusion, there are three main qualities to look for when you select your summer fabric and they are weight, breathability, and color.
 As a general rule, fabrics that are light and airy are most ideal for the summer season.
-Fabrics made from natural fibers like linen, cotton and rayon also breathes well.
-Fabrics that are made from fine threads and loose weaving are also ideal because they don’t retain moisture and air quite well.
+Fabrics made from natural fibers like linen, cotton, and rayon also breathe well.
+Fabrics that are made from fine threads and loose weaving are also ideal because they don't retain moisture and air quite well.
 The color of your fabric also plays a crucial role in keeping cool during the summer season.
 Since light colors reflect light and heat, they are best for the hot climate.